davidgutierrezrubio/jmathanim/manual/06_AdvancedTopics/AdvancedTopics.md

 ## The wait animation

-This `waitAnimation` does what it says.
+This `WaitAnimation` does what it says.
 It simply waits for specified amount of time.
 Sounds exciting right?
 This is used for example in the `ShowCreation` animation when applied to a `LaTexMathObject`, where each shape must wait a certain time, to make the left-to-right appear illusion.

 ## The concatenate animation